-Stephen recently produced his first feature documentary film entitled â€œYours Truly, Miss Chinatownâ€ which was funded in part by the Center for Asian American Media (CAAM).
-He received his MBA in Organizational Behavior and Operations Management from the Marshall School at University of Southern California (USC) and lives in Hermosa Beach, California.
+Stephen is also the executive producer of the feature film documentary entitled “Yours Truly, Miss Chinatown” and received his MBA in from the Marshall School at the University of Southern California and lives in Hermosa Beach, California.

 MBA, Operations and Organizational Development1998